Thou shalt not plow with an ox and an ass yoked together.

 The Gabali and Arverni were two ethnic groups native to France.
 The former lived in the southeastern region of Aquitaine, the latter, in the Auvergne in central France.

-The foregoing quoted material constitutes only a small sampling from the many early accounts asserting that this equid-bovied hybrid truly existed.
-In late eighteenth-century France, knowledge of, and belief in, this hybrid seems to have been extremely widespread.
+In late eighteenth-century France belief in this equid-bovid hybrid seems to have been extremely widespread.
 For example, after the French Revolution the new official calendar renamed the months, and gave names taken from nature to each individual day of the year.
 The name of the 15th day of the new month of Messidor was Jumart.
 A French encyclopedia (Cours d'études encyclopédiques ou nouvelle encyclopédie élémentaire, vol. 6, p.
 40), published during the revolutionary era, lists the beasts of burden as follows: “the horse, the ox, the ass, the mule, and the jumart.”
-Voltaire, widely considered one of France’s greatest Enlightenment writers, accepted the reality of jumarts as much as he did that of mules (see Voltaire 1792, p.
+Voltaire, widely considered one of France’s greatest Enlightenment writers, accepted the reality of cow-horse hybrids as much as he did that of mules (see Voltaire 1792, p.
 200).